 - Finalists will be chosen by UCLA College Office of the Deans.

-- The winning design will be announced early December.
+- The winning design will be announced in December.

 Guidelines for Creating Your Greeting Card Design